innovationOUtside/jupyter_anywidget_pglite/README.md

 To run a query, place the query insde a `%%pglite` cell block magic.

-- use the `-w / --widget-name` setting to set the widget within the magic and it does not need to be passed again (for example, `%%pglite -w pg`)
+- use the `-w / --widget-name` setting to set the widget within the magic and it does not need to be passed again (for example, `%%pglite_magic -w pg`)
 - alternatively, prior to calling the block magic, set the widget used in the magic via a line magic: `%setwidget pg`

-Running queries on the database using IPython cell block magic `%%pglite WIDGET_VARIABLE`:
+Running queries on the database using IPython cell block magic `%%pglite -w WIDGET_VARIABLE`:

 ```python
 %%pglite_magic -w pg